OussamaHaff/oussamahaff_dev/content/posts/00_the_blog_s_readme.md

 captionPosition="center" >}}

-# There is no way to comment on an article, what's the alternative ?
+# How to give feedback on an article ?
 In every article you will find a link to [***create an issue***](https://github.com/hfrsoussama/oussamahaff_dev/issues/new/choose) on the blog's *Github* repository.
 Templates for different types of comments and feedbacks are **already filled** with basic information.